Observation of new $\Omega_c^{0}$ states decaying to the $\Xi_c^+K^-$ final state

-In conclusion, the $\PXi_c^+ K^-$ invariant-mass spectrum is investigated using $pp$ collision data corresponding to a total integrated luminosity of $9\invfb$ collected by the LHCb experiment.
-A high-purity sample of $\PXi_c^+$ candidates is selected using the Cabibbo-suppressed decay $\PXi_c^+\to p K^+ \pi^-$.
-A total of seven excited states is observed: $\OcX{3000}$, $\OcX{3050}$, $\OcX{3065}$, $\OcX{3090}$, $\OcX{3119}$, $\OcX{3185}$, and $\OcX{3327}$, of which the $\OcX{3185}$ and $\OcX{3327}$ states are observed for the first time, with masses near the threshold of the $\PXi D$ and $\PXi D^*$ final states.
+In conclusion, the $\PXi_c^+ K^-$ invariant-mass spectrum is investigated using $pp$ collision data collected by the LHCb experiment.
+With a total integrated luminosity of $9\invfb$, we were able to select a high-purity sample of $\PXi_c^+$ candidates and observe seven excited states, including two that had never been seen before: the $\OcX{3185}$ and $\OcX{3327}$ states, and also the $\OcX{3119}$ state that is not seen in the exclusive analysis using the \mbox{$\POmega_b^-\to\Ocstst(\to\PXi_c^+K^-)\pi^-$} decay~\cite{LHCb-PAPER-2021-012}.
+The $\OcX{3185}$ and $\OcX{3327}$ states have masses close to the threshold of the $\PXi D$ and $\PXi D^*$ final states.
 Referring to the lattice QCD result of Ref.~\cite{Padmanath:2017lng}, the $\OcX{3185}$ mass is in the predicted range for P-wave states, and the $\OcX{3327}$ mass is in the range for many possible states.
-The quantum numbers of these states remain to be determined.
+While the quantum numbers of these states remain to be determined, their observations provide new information on the complex hadron spectroscopy in order to develop a deeper understanding of the strong interaction and its underlying principles.